 How do logbook loans work?

-No credit check is required, so they tend to appeal to those with poor credit.
+No credit check is required, so logbook loans tend to appeal to those with bad credit.
 However, there are risks involved and these types of loans tend to come with high interest rates.

-When you apply for a logbook loan, the lender will ask you to sign what’s known as a ‘bill of sale’ as well as a credit agreement.
-This is a legal document that transfers ownership of your vehicle to the lender for the duration of the loan (until it is paid in full).
-A fee is usually applicable.
+You can apply on the high street or online.
+When you apply, the lender will ask you to sign a ‘bill of sale’ as well as a credit agreement.
+This is a legal document that the lender registers with the High Court.
+It is used to transfer ownership of your vehicle from you to the lender until the loan is paid in full, and there is a chance a fee may apply.

-How much can I borrow and how long for?
+How much can I borrow with a logbook loan?

-Regarding the loan term, logbook loans tend to run for up to 78 weeks.
-It’s worth remembering that you’re legally allowed to pay the money off early if you want, although there may be an early repayment charge for doing so.
+Logbook loans can run for up to 78 weeks.
+It’s worth remembering that you can pay the money off earlier if you want to, but an early repayment charge may apply.

 What documents do I need?

-As part of the application process, you’ll need to provide the lender with your logbook (V5) or registration document.
-This shows that you own the car and allows the lender to check whether there is any existing finance against it.
+As part of the application process, you’ll need to provide your logbook (V5) or registration document.
+This proves that you are the registered keeper and allows the lender to check whether there is existing finance against your car.
 If there is, you’ll need to get permission from your current provider to take out a logbook loan.

 How risky are logbook loans?

-There are several risks involved in taking out a logbook loan.
-You should look into these before deciding whether to take one out.
-For example:
+There are several risks involved in taking out a logbook loan and you should consider these before deciding whether to take one out.

-- it may damage your credit score – not meeting your repayment plan will damage your credit score and you may incur late fines
+- It may damage your credit score – not meeting your repayment plan could damage your credit score and you may incur late fines

-- logbook loan interest rates can be very high – sometimes as much as 500%
+- Logbook loan interest rates can be very high – sometimes as high as 400% or more

 Factors to think about before taking out a logbook loan

-Make sure you consider the following factors before you commit to getting a logbook loan, including how much your vehicle is worth and how much you’ll need to pay in total.
+Make sure you consider the following factors before you commit to getting a logbook loan.

 Your vehicle might not be worth enough

-How much you can borrow depends on how much the car is worth.
-If it’s only worth a few hundred pounds, you may struggle to get a logbook loan for the amount you need.
+How much you can borrow depends on how much your vehicle is worth, so you may struggle to get a logbook loan for the amount you need.

-Bear in mind, if you get a logbook loan and your car does end up being repossessed due to non-payment, you will be liable for paying the difference between what the lender sells it for and the outstanding balance on the loan (i.e. the shortfall).
+Bear in mind, if you get a logbook loan and your car does end up being repossessed due to non-payment, you will be liable for the difference between:

 The Annual Percentage Rate (APR)